Kimberly Bryant (technologist): Recognition

 In 2012, Bryant received the prestigious Jefferson Award for Community Service for her work to support Bay Area communities with Black Girls Code.

-In 2013, Bryant was recognized as a White House Champion of Change for Tech Inclusion.
+In 2013, was recognized as a White House Champion of Change for Tech Inclusion.
 That same year, she was voted one of the 25 Most Influential African-Americans In Technology by Business Insider, awarded the Pahara-Aspen Education Fellowship, and named to The Root 100 and the Ebony Power 100 lists.

 In 2014, Bryant was the recipient of Smithsonian Magazine's American Ingenuity Award for Social Progress.
 She also was one of the winners of the POLITICO Women Who Rule Award.

 In 2016, Bryant was inducted into the Women in Technology International Hall of Fame.

 In 2019, Bryant was one of 65 finalists across 13 categories to present their projects at the 22nd annual Interactive Innovation awards presented by KPMG.
 She was also presented the SXSW Interactive Festival Hall of Fame award.